allydunham/aa_subtypes/docs/subtype_descriptions.md

 ### F3

+Tolerates Cysteine, isoleucine, leucine, serine valine and tyrosine

 Examples:

+* ADRB2 - Two positions, one in the intracellular end of the transmembrane helix (223) and one in the G-protein binding domain (240).
+Both are accessible, although 223 might be exposed to the membrane.
 * CALM1 - 17 & 69 are potentially pi-stacking
+* CCR5 - many positions in the transmembrane helices, largely facing into the membrane
+* TPK1 - A number of positions, all buried in generally hydrophobic pockets

 ### FP

+Only ten phenylalanine positions are permissive.

 ### FO

+Two outliers: APH3II 20 is generally improved by substitution (although weakly) and TEM1 17 is broadly permissive.

 ## G - Glycine